2022 SK Modified® Rules

 SMS reserves the right to set and enforce a maximum sway bar spring rate.

-20E- 12.3 COIL OVER SHOCKS – Shock must be non-adjustable or single adjustable (rebound adjustable or gas pressure adjustable, as determined by SMS Officials), available to all competitors “race ready” with a published price of $440 or less ready to race, less any separate coil-over kits.
+All shocks must be single adjustable, available to all competitors “race ready” with a published price of $440 or less ready to race, less any separate coil-over kits.

 20E- 12.5 SPINDLES, WHEEL BEARINGS and HUBS – Front spindles must be linked to frame utilizing two individual tethers per spindle.
 All tethers and their installation must be acceptable to SMS Officials.
 Low drag components (excluding seals) are not permitted.
 The use of oil filled hubs, oiled bearings, low friction bearings, non-steel bearings, coated or polished spindles, bearings or races will not be permitted.
 Two standard steel wheel bearings, a wheel bearing seal, a torque nut and a standard nut locking mechanism are the only components permitted on each spindle/hub assembly.